HaocanSun/haocansun.github.io/_pages/about.md

-**Conclusion**
+**Key Contribution**
-- A higher frequency of pornography consumption is associated with an increased likelihood of having condomless sex and more positive attitudes toward premarital sex and one-night stand.
+- Investigated the associations between pornography consumption, sexual attitudes, and condomless sex in China.
+More frequent pornography use was associated with riskier sexual behaviors and more permissive sexual attitudes.
 </div>
 </div>